docker-hy/docker-hy.github.io/part2.md

         - mysql
 ```

-We also declare that `mysql` service should be started first and that the container will link to it - The MySQL server is accessible with dns name "mysql" from the Wordpress service.
+Notice the `depends_on` declaration.
+This makes sure that the that `mysql` service should be started first and that the container will link to it - The MySQL server is accessible with dns name "mysql" from the Wordpress service.

 Now when you run it: